bsmith89/strain-corr/doc/manuscript/manuscript.md

 Then, separately for each strain, two statistics are calculated for each gene (Fig. 1C):
 (1) the depth ratio is the total gene depth divided by the total species depth across that strain's pure samples;
-(2) the correlation score is the Pearson coefficient between the gene's depth and the overall species depth across both this strain's pure samples and the species-free samples.
+(2) the correlation score is the Pearson's coefficient between the gene's depth and the overall species depth across both this strain's pure samples and the species-free samples.
 For each strain, genes passing a minimum threshold for both of these